Johhed15/Johhed15/README.md

 - 📖 Wrote my bachelor thesis about the effects of online marketing on generating new customers

-- 🖱️ Experience in SAS, weka and Power BI
+- 🖱️ Experience in SAS, weka, minitab, SPSS and Power BI

 - 🏀 Very interested in sports and food